qxf2/acc-model-app/README.md

     **Note**: The migration files for the initial setup have already been generated and are included in the repository.
 You only need to apply the migration.

-    Make sure you are in the main project folder.
-To apply existing migrations, run:
+   To apply existing migrations, run (from the backend folder):

     ```bash
     alembic upgrade head